SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-6_AdminUI.md

 ![](./Images/251-6_UI1.jpg)

-2. We will start with the user interface for the data entity Purchases.
-Set the Display name to **Purchases** and the Description to **Manage Purchases**
+2. We will start with the user interface for the data entity Purchases.<br> Enter the following values:
+Display name: Purchases<br>
+Description: Manage Purchases<br>
+Data Source: <"your project name"> <br>

 ![](./Images/251-6_UI2.jpg)